AJ Fernandez Blend 15 Short Robusto Review

 Esteli Pedigree in Pocket Format

 Rolled in AJ Fernandez's Esteli factory under family supervision.
 Same discipline that goes into his premium lines, just packaged for everyday smoking.
 The 50 ring gauge provides enough surface area for decent smoke volume.
-Three and a half inches means you can actually finish one without blocking out your afternoon.

 What does the AJ Fernandez Blend 15 Short Robusto taste like?